|

 spatangues qui ont l'anus élevé dans le bord, pourraient être

 considérés comme ayant l'anus au-dessus du bord.
-Cenpendant ce serait
+Cependant ce serait

 à tort ; car, dans ces spatangues, l'anus est situé dans le haut d'une

-facette maginale, mais n'est pas réellement au-dessus du bord.
+facette marginale, mais n'est pas réellement au-dessus du bord.

 C'est avec les nucléolites que les cassidules ont le plus de rapports,